-The City of Melbourne would like to acknowledge contributions to the University Square master plan process from funding partners.
-This project was supported by both the University of Melbourne and the Victorian State Government.
+The City of Melbourne would like to acknowledge contributions to the University Square Master Plan process from funding partners.
+This project is supported by both the University of Melbourne and the Victorian State Government.

 The City of Melbourne also wishes to acknowledge the local community and key stakeholders who have been involved in this master plan process.